liferay/liferay-docs/discover/deployment/articles/05-backing-up-liferay/00-backing-up-liferay-intro.markdown

 (not recommended; see the [(not yet written)]() article for information on using Cluster Link or Solr), that database should be backed up as well

-Search indexes can be backed up as well, if you wish to avoid reindexing your entire portal after restoring your database.
+Search indexes can be backed up as well, if you wish to avoid re-indexing your content after restoring your database.
 This is easiest to do if you have a separate Elastic or Solr environment on which your index is stored.
 If you're in a clustered configuration and you're replicating indexes, you'll need to back up each index replica.